plaid/account-funding-tutorial/README.md

 ### Checkpoint 8: Initiating a transfer

 You've made it!
 Let's add the code that will initiate a transfer.
 Navigate to **client/src/components/Transfers.tsx**.
-On line 74, add the following in the `checkAmountAndInitiate()` function:
+In the `checkAmountAndInitiate()` function, replace lines 74-75 with the following:

 ```js
 setIsAmountOkay(balance != null && amount <= balance && amount > 0);